 art by Jamuko at http://jamuko.deviantart.com/ Cybernetic Augmentations Technological augmentations to the body, ranging from brain implants to mechanical prosthetic limbs, are a staple of sci-fi fiction and especially common in the cyberpunk genre or any stories about transhumanism.
 The Upgrader Trainer Class provided in this book makes extensive use of augmentation technology.
 In many settings, these augmentations may be standard and used by the majority of the population.
 Refusal or inability to be augmented could result in social exclusion or being unable to find a job.
 In worlds with widespread use of augmented reality, a digital overlay resting over the real world that often provides useful information, this could especially be the case.
 Conversely, human and Pokémon augmentation could be a hotly contested issue and regarded as a dangerous and experimental technology.
 Users of cybernetic augmentations could face regular persecution or suffer from the side-effects of an undeveloped and untested technology.
 It's up to the GM to decide what the state of augmentation technology is in their world and how to handle it from a lore perspective.
 This section will provide the basic mechanics for using cybernetic augmentations and also a set of optional rules and ideas for handling drawbacks to becoming augmented.
 New Mechanic: Augmentation Capacity All Pokémon and Trainers have a limited capacity for how much their bodies can be augmented by technology.
 Whether the augmentations are mechanical or biological in nature, the body tends to reject foreign elements, and it is delicate work to coax the body into treating an Augmentation as part of itself.
 People who require organ transplants often require drugs for the rest of their lives to trick their immune systems into treating their new organs as their own.
 The process is even more complicated for Augmentations.
 Pokémon and Trainers have an Augmentation Capacity of 10.
 Each installed Augmentation consumes a certain amount of this Augmentation capacity.
 Be careful and speak to your GM about how they are handling Augmentations before you consider them for your character or their Pokémon.
 Under some of the optional rules provided here, there are drawbacks to filling up too much of your Augmentation Capacity.
 Installing Augmentations Having Augmentations installed can be a tricky and time-consuming process, taking anywhere from hours to days for the surgery and recovery.
 Finding a doctor who is able to perform the necessary operation can in itself be a daunting task.
 Augmentations can be supplements or prosthetics depending on chosen fluff.
 In addition to the Capacity used by a particular Augmentation, each Augmentation is installed in a particular body part.
-Augmentations which are installed in the same body part are generally not compatible with each other unless otherwise indicated.
-GMs may choose to ignore this rule if they feel their setting's tech level would allow for complex multi-use augments.
-Pokémon lacking the requisite body part may not use an Augmentation, and some Augmentations are available only to Pokémon or only to Trainers.
+Augmentations which are installed in the same slot are not compatible with each other.
+Pokémon lacking the requisite body part may not use an Augmentation.
 As an additional complication, Pokémon may not wish to be augmented, and doing so may incur a loyalty loss.

 As an optional rule, you may decide to allow Pokémon without the necessary body part to use an Augmentation as a prosthetic extra body part, such as a Deino with cybernetic eyes.
 This doubles the Capacity used by the Augmentation.
-Arm Augmentations and Leg Augmentations obviously affect one or more limbs.
+Limb Augmentations obviously affect the limbs.

 Body Augmentations are thorough and invasive Augmentations that are spread throughout the core of someone's body.
 Dermal Augmentations replace skin all over the body but do not affect internal tissue.
 Eye Augmentations replace or supplement the eyes.